umijs/umi/docs/guide/create-umi-app.md

 # Create a project with create-umi

-Umi provides scaffolding through [create-umi] (https://github.com/umijs/create-umi), which includes some customization capabilities.
+Umi provides scaffolding through [create-umi](https://github.com/umijs/create-umi), which includes some customization capabilities.
 The `yarn create` command is recommended because it ensures that every time you use the latest scaffolding.

 First, use `yarn create umi` in the new directory.